eric-rosen/lerobot_mujoco/README.md

 python src/lerobot_mujoco/examples/keyboard_teleop.py
 ```

-You'll see the robot render in a mujoco render + a small pygame window.
+You'll see two windows pop up: 1) the robot render in a mujoco render, and 2) a small pygame window.
 If you click on the pygame window, you can push/hold the following buttons to control a (red) ghost gripper that represents the goal pose for the robot's end effector:
 - w/a/s/d/e/q: 3D global position control for end effector.
 Hold these to move fast, or tap them for precision.
 - g: toggle gripper open/close.
 - c: toggle visualizing red gripper representing goal pose.